How safe is it to be in Cairo and around as woman on her own and any recommendations what to do there?

 The Coptic Christian side of Cairo was a wonderful part of the city to go to.
 I was amazed that I recognised the iconography as much as I did - St George and the Dragon which I thought was very English...! - and the Synagogue was lovely.

 And then you have to do the Citadel.

 We stayed that the Four Seasons and got a wonderful guide through them - an amazing lady called Hala who guided us and really showed us her Cairo.
 We did a few things on our own, such as the museum and the coptic side, and the rest with her, and she was well worth the money.

 For a restaurant recommendation, go to a place just behind the British Embassy in the Garden District...argh.
 Name escapes me!!

 If you want the number of the guide I used, then just let me know. over 10 years ago

 I'd agree on Saqqara: we took a taxi and the driver was a good guide too (this was a bit of luck) but it's well worth the effort.

 Two good places to eat:

 Taboula - located near the British Embassy in the Garden area of Cairo.
 Great Lebanese food, well cooked, lovely setting, good prices.

-Felfella - justifiably popular about 9 years ago
+Felfella - justifiably popular over 10 years ago